jes/scamp-cpu/doc/UCODE.md

     - choose jump flags
     - choose whether to reset the T-state counter (RT)

-Provisionally, the microcode instruction word encodes the control bits as follows:
+The microcode instruction word encodes the control bits as follows:

 |   Bit | Meaning |
 | :---- | :------ |